 The Sorento’s dashboard manages to look classy (but perhaps not pretty) and features a good spread of buttons, switches and materials.
 In the middle of the dashboard there's an infotainment screen and in all but the entry-level 2 version, the driver gets a sharp digital display instead of traditional dials.

 Equipment, options & accessories

-Standard equipment for the 2 trim level includes an eight-inch infotainment screen, LED headlights, a heated steering wheel, heated front seats and 17-inch alloy wheels.
-While there's an awful lot of equipment included with the 2, the lack of leather (or even faux leather) will be surprising to some.
-As standard, the 2 comes with black cloth upholstery.
+Standard kit for the 2 trim includes an eight-inch infotainment screen, LED headlights, a heated steering wheel, heated front seats and 17-inch alloys.
+While there's an awful lot included with the 2, the lack of leather (or even faux leather) will be surprising to some.
+As standard, this model comes with black cloth upholstery.

 Mid-range 3 spec brings additional equipment such as full leather trim, 19-inch alloy wheels, a 10.25-inch digital dashboard, power-adjustable front seats, heated rear seats (the outer two), wireless phone charging and a powered tailgate.
 King-of-the-hill 4 spec includes ventilated front seats (which are also 10-way adjustable), a head-up display, panoramic sunroof and a 12-speaker Bose sound system.

 Infotainment, apps & sat nav

 Kia’s infotainment systems look nice and are slick enough.
 Happily, Kia decided to fit physical buttons for the climate control underneath the central touchscreen display, rather than integrating it into the software.
 Overall, the Sorento's cabin feels like it has been designed with ease of use in mind, which for many will be a real plus.
 Family buyers will be especially pleased to find there are seven USB ports available.

 - 1VerdictThe Kia Sorento Hybrid offers everything a great seven-seat family SUV needs to: it's well equipped, stylish and practical